-IMST is a member of the Car-to-Car (C2C) Communication Consortium and is actively involved in the standardization process as well as in research projects for C2C- communication applications such as "Network on Wheels" (http://www.network-on-wheels.de/) and "Next Generation Car-2-X Communications'.
-The C2C-goal of communications is to exchange information among vehicles to improve road safety and traffic flow.
+IMST is a member of the Car-to-Car (C2C) Communication Consortium and is actively involved in the standardisation process as well as in research projects for C2C- communication applications such as "Network on Wheels" and "Next Generation Car-2-X Communications'.
+The vision of the C2C-consortium is to exchange information among vehicles to improve road safety and traffic flow.

 UWB and UWB-based Location Technologies

 The Ultra-wideband technology enables new applications to communicate with low to very high data bitrates and for the location purposes.
-UWB is, compared to conventional systems, particularly robust in environments with strong multipath wave propagation, notably as inside buildings.
+When compared to conventional systems, UWB is particularly robust in environments with strong multipath wave propagation, notably inside buildings.

-IMST is involved in the European regulatory process.
-IMST is currently involved in various research projects actively:
+IMST is actively involved in the European regulatory process.
+Moreover, IMST currently takes part in research projects:

 WLAN Location Technology

-IMST has developed a configurable software framework, brand-named "i_pos" that enables a fast and easy realization of so-called "location-aware" applications. i_pos is designed for the use of various localization procedures and methodologies.
-With the "i_pos"-feature a mobile terminal can determine from the measured signal strength of a few WLAN access points its own position with quite a good accuracy.
+IMST has developed a configurable software framework, brand-named "i_pos" enabling a fast and easy realization of so-called "location-aware" applications. i_pos is designed for the use of various localisation procedures and methodologies.
+With the "i_pos"-feature a mobile terminal can determine its own position with reasonable accuracy from the measured signal strength measured by a few WLAN access points.